nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 01 - Transcription.md

 Yeah.
 I look around.
 I go.
 I might jump in the gun a little bit.
 Well, you might be or you might not.

-What Perkin and Demler, what are you guys doing at this point?
+What Perkin and Demlor, what are you guys doing at this point?
 What just happened?
 I lost pretty much everything.
 Oh, refresh.
 Yeah.

 I should do that.
 Yeah.
 I I just I just moved you guys back to the for some reason the for some reason the, I don't know why, but the map scene just kinda causes a big snafu when you move back from it.
 Oh, yeah.
 There we are.

 Cool.
 I I did grab the parchment of direct message.
 Okay.
 If nobody else did.
 I did too.

+---

+### Session Play - Part 5

 Yeah.
 I thought I was supposed to.
 Perfect.
 Either one of you is perfectly fine.
 It's basically the partial direct message allows you to send a short message to the person who has the partner piece of it.